 In practice, the Foundation generally favors a greater amount of centralized government control over such domains as the health care, employment, and personal incomes of American citizens.
 Thus it issues many grants designed to help federal, state, county, city, and neighborhood-based agencies create “more innovative, cost-effective responses to the issues that negatively affect children: poverty, unnecessary disconnection from family, and communities with limited access to opportunity.”
 As the Capital Research Center puts it: “The groups receiving Casey grants all say they want to help families with children.
 But what they most have in common is the desire to advocate for more government-sponsored welfare entitlement programs….
 [The Foundation] now uses its grant dollars to support organizations that believe the best way to help children and families is to advocate for welfare assistance, job-training programs, public education, and other policies that make use of government mandates and tax dollars.”

-To address the problem of poverty (and its associated ills), the Casey Foundation in 1995 launched a “Jobs Initiative Program” to provide funding and support “for community-based initiatives” (in such fields as construction, healthcare, manufacturing, and teleservices) designed “to help young, low-income workers find meaningful jobs.”
+To address the problem of poverty (and its associated ills), the Casey Foundation in 1995 launched a “Jobs Initiative Program” to provide funding and support for “community-based” initiatives (in such fields as construction, healthcare, manufacturing, and teleservices) designed “link low-income/low-skilled adults to businesses with good paying jobs.”